-Islam is the only religion which guides its followers in every step of their lives.
+Islam is the only religion that guides its followers in every step of their lives.
 There are various good manners and excellent morals that Islam teaches us and truthfulness is one of them.
-Islam has declared it as one key element of a good character.
-Telling truth and avoiding lie are two basic characters of a true and faithful Muslim.
-To speak always truth means to be faithful, honest and trustworthy person.
-As a result, everyone in the society will trust such person and get inspiration from him.
-Many people will try to follow him, particularly his intimate friends and companions will also try to become like him and be distinguished in the society.
+Islam has declared it as one key element of good character.

 Almighty Allah ordered the believers to tell the truth and urged them to be among the truthful.
 He revealed too many verses about truthfulness in His Book.
 He says:

 “O you who believe!
 Be afraid of Allah, and be with those who are true (in words and deeds).”
 (At-Taubah 9:119).

 Imam Ibn Kathir (May Allah Have mercy on him) says about this verse:

 “This verse says, adhere to and always say the truth, so that you become among its people and be saved from destruction and calamities.
 Allah will make a way for you out of your concerns and a refuge.”